An applicant must complete a course in organizational management covering the basic management functions of:

 workplace culture, accountability and fairness, just culture and learning concepts.

-An applicant must complete a course in regulatory management covering the legal, regulatory, and funding provisions and requirements governing operations of long-term care supports and services and health care programs including:
+An applicant must complete a course in regulatory management covering the legal, regulatory, and funding provisions and requirements governing operations of long-term services and supports and health care programs including:

 resident rights, resident choice, resident risk, and protection from maltreatment;